 Maryland Bans AI Surveillance Pricing in First-of-Its-Kind State Law

 Maryland has become the first U.S. state to pass a law explicitly banning AI-driven surveillance pricing, the practice of using a consumer’s personal data to set an individualized price for goods or services.
-Governor Wes Moore signed the bill into law in May 2025, drawing a bright regulatory line through a pricing tactic that federal investigators have spent two years untangling.
-The legislation redefines what counts as an unfair or deceptive trade practice in the age of machine learning, and it signals that states are no longer waiting for Congress to act on algorithmic price discrimination.
+Governor Wes Moore signed the bill into law in May 2025, making it illegal for companies to dynamically adjust the price a specific shopper sees based on personal data without affirmative consent.
+The law is enforced by the Maryland Attorney General under the state’s Consumer Protection Act, and it takes aim at a pricing tactic federal investigators have spent two years untangling.

-The new law, formally the Maryland Online Data Privacy Act’s pricing provisions, prohibits companies from leveraging personal information, browsing history, location data, purchase patterns, income proxies, or device signals, to dynamically adjust the price a specific shopper sees.
-It applies to consumer goods and services sold in the state, and it gives enforcement authority to the Maryland Attorney General.
+The legislation, formally the pricing provisions of the Maryland Online Data Privacy Act, prohibits companies from leveraging personal information, browsing history, location data, purchase patterns, income proxies, or device signals to set individualized prices.
 For any business that uses AI-powered pricing engines, the compliance clock has started ticking.

 Why Surveillance Pricing Matters